vojjtar/flaskYoutubeApiThing/README.md

-This is a simple flask api that lets you download youtube videos in mp3 or mp4 format.
+This is a simple flask api that lets you download youtube videos in mp3 or mp4 format (using pytube).

 You can either call it with a url like this: `http://your.IP/apiRequestDownload?url=someVideoUrl&type=video/audio` Or use the simple web interface